farshed/farshed.github.io/src/content/blog/borderline-internals.md

 Four years later, Helene Deutsch [described](https://doi.org/10.1080/21674086.1942.11925501) what she referred to as the "als ob" or "as if" personality.
 People with this personality exhibited emotional disturbance and lacked a sense of their interior "self".
 They compensated by mimicking the emotions of others, becoming social chameleons who acted ‘as if’ they were someone else.
 They appeared well-adjusted and were even capable of a certain warmth, but in a number of circumstances, they betrayed a lack of emotional depth.

 Deutsch posited that these people had experienced a "real loss of object cathexis", impairing their ability to emotionally invest in others except in a very chaotic manner.
-She labeled them as "depersonalized", meaning that they behaved ‘as if’ the world was real, even when they felt it was not.
+She called them "depersonalized", meaning that they behaved ‘as if’ the world was real even when they felt it was not.
 In the 1960s, Otto Kernberg expanded on it by outlining the [borderline personality organization](https://doi.org/10.1177/000306516701500309) (BPO) in terms of identity diffusion, impaired reality testing, and primitive defense mechanisms.
 These personalities were later classified as "borderline states" presenting "narcissistic disorders" or according to Kohut, "disorders of the self".

 In 1980, the condition was formalized into a diagnosis called Borderline Personality Disorder (BPD), sometimes also called Emotionally Unstable Personality Disorder (EUPD).
 BPD is characterized by dramatic, impulsive, excessively emotional, and maladaptive behavioural patterns.
 Those with BPD have difficulty managing emotions, report chaotic relationships, a poor sense of self, and have trouble staying grounded in the moment.
 Similar to other Cluster B disorders, BPD distorts how a person perceives themself and others around them.